-- Fuel Supply Considerations Fuel sourcing and disruption capabilities, such as from weather events and other nature-based extreme conditions, are driving new scenarios and case studies and broadening the range of dependencies for reliability planning and operations.
-Fuel constraints and environmental limitations might not be reflected in resource adequacy assessments. - Resource Adequacy Guidelines Consideration In addition to fuel sourcing, other elements of resource adequacy such as transmission development, pipeline construction, and environmental permitting may need much more lead-time in order to assure future reliability and resource adequacy of the system. - Ensuring Sufficient Flexible Resources to Meet Demand With the volume of wind and solar resources expected and their characteristic fuel-driven commitment and dispatch capabilities, as well as the characteristics of other resources that may constrain their near-term ability to respond, sufficient flexible resources will be needed to meet demand when the less flexible resources are unavailable.
-The flexible resources will need to be dispatchable within the forecasting period of the less flexible resources becoming unavailable. - Coordination of behind-the-meter DERs with the BPS Distributed generation, storage and other DER technologies currently follow local interconnection requirements and operational protocols posing potential challenges to the BPS from a planning and forecasting perspective. - Human Performance and Skilled Workforce The BPS is becoming more complex, and as the industry faces turnover in technical expertise, it will have difficulty staffing and maintaining necessary skilled workers. - Loss of Situational Awareness: Loss or degradation of Situational Awareness poses BPS challenges as it affects the ability of personnel or automatic control systems to perceive and anticipate degradation of system reliability and take pre-emptive action. - Control and Protection Systems Complexity The interaction and performance of control systems during transient events, including the control systems in remedial action schemes (RAS) and other protection systems, must be understood to prevent new common-mode failures that may not have been anticipated (e.g., the inverter performance as demonstrated during the Blue Cut fire and related events, misoperation of RAS logic and control systems, interdependencies of RAS operations in sequence and follow through, etc.).
+- Fuel Supply Considerations: Fuel sourcing and disruption capabilities, such as from weather events and other nature-based extreme conditions, are driving new scenarios and case studies and broadening the range of dependencies for reliability planning and operations.
+Fuel constraints and environmental limitations might not be reflected in assessment of resource adequacy. - Resource Adequacy Guidelines Consideration: In addition to fuel sourcing, other elements of resource adequacy (e.g., transmission development, pipeline construction, and environmental permitting) may need much more lead-time in order to assure future reliability and resource adequacy of the system. - Ensuring Sufficient Flexible Resources to Meet Demand: With the volume of wind and solar resources expected and their characteristic fuel-driven commitment and dispatch capabilities as well as the characteristics of other resources that may constrain their near-term ability to respond, sufficient flexible resources will be needed to meet demand when the less flexible resources are unavailable.
+The flexible resources will need to be dispatchable within the forecasting period of the less flexible resources becoming unavailable. - Coordination of Behind-the-Meter DERs with the BPS: Distributed generation as well as storage, and other DER technologies currently follow local interconnection requirements and operational protocols, posing potential challenges to the BPS from a planning and forecasting perspective. - Human Performance and Skilled Workforce: The BPS is becoming more complex, and the industry will have difficulty staffing and maintaining necessary skilled workers as it faces turnover in technical expertise. - Loss of Situational Awareness: Loss or degradation of situational awareness poses BPS challenges as it affects the ability of personnel or automatic control systems to perceive and anticipate degradation of system reliability and take pre-emptive action. - Control and Protection Systems Complexity: The interaction and performance of control systems during transient events, including the control systems in remedial action schemes (RASs) and other protection systems, must be understood to prevent new common-mode failures that may not have been anticipated (e.g., the inverter performance as demonstrated during the Blue Cut Fire and related events, misoperation of RAS logic and control systems, interdependencies of RAS operations in sequence and follow through).

-As a result of this complex set of factors, the traditional methods of assessing resource adequacy (by focusing primarily on generating capacity, transmission and pipeline capacity, and fuel availability at traditional peak load times) may not accurately or fully reflect the ability of the new resource mix to supply energy and reserves for all operating conditions.
-Historic methods of assessing and allocating ancillary services-such as regulation, ramping, frequency response, and voltage support during transient, recovery and follow through-may no longer ensure that sufficient ERS and contingency reserves are available at all times during real time, next hour and next day operations.
-Balancing and ramping concerns, which up to now have been largely confined to limited locations, will likely expand regionally as solar and wind generation continues to grow and provides a larger portion of the energy mix.
+As a result of this complex set of factors, the traditional methods of assessing resource adequacy (i.e., by focusing primarily on generating capacity, transmission and pipeline capacity, and fuel availability at traditional peak load times) may not accurately or fully reflect the ability of the new resource mix to supply energy and reserves for all operating conditions.
+Historic methods of assessing and allocating ancillary services (e.g., regulation, ramping, frequency response, and voltage support during transient, recovery and follow through) may no longer ensure that sufficient ERSs and contingency reserves are available at all times during real time, next hour, and next day operations.
+Balancing and ramping concerns that up to now have been largely confined to limited locations will likely expand regionally as solar and wind generation continues to grow and provides a larger portion of the energy mix.
 Such resources provide challenges in counting as available capacity in traditional integrated resource planning to assure reliability of the BPS in near-term to long-term planning horizons.

-The combination of these many factors related to resource and grid transformation, offering both challenges and opportunities as a result of the transformation, calls for a planned set of NERC activities as described in the following action plan.
+The combination of these many factors related to resource and grid transformation that offer both challenges and opportunities as a result of the transformation calls for a planned set of NERC activities as described in the following action plan.